carbynestack/carbynestack.github.io/docs/community/events/csc24/index.md

         challenges of MPC deployments, he began exploring ways to enhance the practicality of production-grade MPC.
 In 2022, Kert defended his Master's thesis on scaling parallel algorithms on MPC.
 Shortly after, he set his sights on Carbyne Stack.
 Realizing its immense potential for standardizing the way MPC is deployed, he spearheaded the initiative to integrate Sharemind MPC with the Carbyne Stack platform.
-As the team grew around this shared ambition, he assumed the role of architect.</p>
+As the team grew around this shared ambition, he assumed the role of an architect.</p>
     </div>

 ???+ abstract "Abstract"